WuleCloud/WuleCloud.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # 🔥 News
-- *2025.06*: &nbsp;🎉 Our research project focusing on side-channel attacks against edge hardware for large AI models has been successfully approved!
+- *2025.06*: &nbsp;🎉 Our research project focusing on SCAs against edge hardware for large AI models has been successfully approved!

 - *2025.03*: &nbsp;🎉 Our paper on attacking the DNN systolic array via side-channel star map has been published on IEEE TCAD!